What is phylloxera?

-Investment has been received from the Agriculture Infrastructure and Jobs Fund (AIJF) – Program Stream to meet the business and production challenges identified in the strategy.
+Investment was received from the Agriculture Infrastructure and Jobs Fund (AIJF) — Program Stream to meet the business and production challenges identified in the strategy.

 AIJF is the Victorian Government's commitment to farmers and agribusinesses to strengthen the performance and resilience of the agriculture sector.
 It is a key component of the Government's strategic direction to drive economic growth, create jobs and boost exports.

 $1.8 million has been provided via the AIJF to fund the Tackling Phylloxera Program — a state wide project that aims to address the biosecurity challenges posed by phylloxera, improve productivity and allow for more efficient supply chains.

 Six projects have been funded by the investment:

 - To develop and adopt innovative, science-based protocols and procedures to enable rapid and accurate phylloxera diagnostics.

 - To develop a strategic long-term plan for phylloxera management in Victoria.